 I also work with vulnerable adults and adolescents from 11years up, with issues relating to anxiety, depression, bereavement and social difficulties as well as more complex mental health issues, such as eating disorders, self-harm, trauma, autism, ADHD, ASD, ADD, bipolar disorder and BPD.
-Being labelled with these issues can be extremely hard for young people to accept, counselling helps you to talk through the feelings which may be confusing and overwhelming.
+Being labelled with these issues can be extremely hard for anyone to accept, counselling helps you to talk through the feelings which may be confusing and overwhelming.
+You will find I accept you for who you are as a whole, with whatever labels you may bring with you.

-Some of the ways in which I work can include, creative play with both young people and adults, this form of therapy can be useful for those who find it hard to talk about feelings, it helps to find a way to express emotions, to understand how to move past difficulties with a deeper understanding of why things happen and how and why we react to them.
+Some of the ways in which I work can include, walk and talk therapy and creative play with both young people and adults, this form of therapy can be useful for those who find it hard to talk about feelings, or who feel like the normal way of working in therapy does not work for them.
+Working creatively can help you to find a way to express emotions, to understand how to move past difficulties with a deeper understanding of why things happen and how and why we react to them.

-Counselling is about helping you to understand yourself more, it provides you with the tools you need to move forward.
+Counselling is about helping you to understand and accept yourself again or reach a new understanding of why you might react to some situations differently to others, it provides you with the tools you need to move forward with living your best life.

 Training, qualifications & experience